induktio/thinker/Readme.md

 The current GOG Alpha Centauri Planetary Pack (13 November 2024) may not work on Windows XP by default.
 When starting the game there can be an error message "The application failed to start because dwmapi.dll was not found."
 To fix this simply remove ddraw.dll from the game folder.
 This file was added on the latest GOG version and it is not necessary to run the game on Windows XP.
-At minimum Thinker should support all versions between Windows XP and Windows 10.

 Alt-tabbing may sometimes not work by default in Alpha Centauri's GOG version.
 To re-enable alt-tab feature, follow these steps.
 First open a command prompt with administrator privileges in Alpha Centauri's installation folder.
 After entering the commands